Contemporary Ballet | Program Director

 Lopez Ochoa is a prolific choreographer who has created works for 60 dance companies around the world such as the Dutch National Ballet, Ballet of Flanders, Pennsylvania Ballet, BalletX, BJM-Danse Montreal, Ballet Hispánico, Ballet Nacional de Cuba, Scottish Ballet, Ballet Nacional de Cuba, West Australian Ballet, The Washington Ballet, Joffrey Ballet, English National Ballet, Hong Kong Ballet, Grands Ballets Canadiens, San Francisco Ballet, and New York City Ballet.

 Among the honors her work has received: A Streetcar Named Desire, created for the Scottish Ballet in 2012 won Best Choreography Classical from Critics’ Circle National Dance Awards UK and was nominated for the prestigious Olivier Award; Broken Wings, the life and work of Frida Kahlo created for English National Ballet was named one of 2016’s best premieres by Dance Europe and other newspapers, and was nominated for several Critics’ Circle National Dance Awards; Sombrerisimo, created for Ballet Hispánico, is in the repertoire of four companies and received Cuba’s Villanueva Award in 2015.
 Lopez Ochoa is the recipient of the Jacob’s Pillow Dance Award 2019.
+During the pandemic, Annabelle pioneered in creating a dozen of short dance films via zoom for which she was featured in various articles in dance magazines.
 Visit annabellelopezochoa.com for more information.